Douglas Clague built Hutchison into one of the largest trading houses in Hong Kong.

 John Douglas “Duggie” Clague (1917 – 1981) was born in Bulawayo, Rhodesia (now Zimbabwe) and raised on the Isle of Man.
 He originally worked as a bank clerk.
 He was a convivial man, with a passion for horse racing.

-Clague ended the war as a Colonel honoured with a Military Cross and a CBE.
-He returned to Hong Kong in 1947 with a sterling reputation and an excellent network of acquaintances.
+Clague was promoted to Colonel in 1945, and appointed War Crimes Liaison Officer for Burma and Thailand.
+Clague returned to Hong Kong in 1947 with a sterling reputation and an excellent network of acquaintances.

 Presumably aided by an introduction from John Pearce, Clague was appointed deputy to Philip Cassidy.
-At the time John D Hutchison & Co focused on its import export business, and was dwarfed by the Hong Kong trading houses of Jardine Matheson and Wheelock Marden.
+At the time, John D Hutchison & Co was dwarfed by the larger Hong Kong trading houses of Jardine Matheson and Wheelock Marden.

 Cassidy retired in 1952, and Clague was appointed chairman of John D Hutchison.
 He would go on to develop the company into a business with an international scope.